ocaml/opam/doc/pages/Packaging.md

 Then, back to the web UI, Github should propose to file a pull-request for your newly pushed branch.
 If not, select the `new pull request` button on the left.
-Make sure to file your pull-request against the `2.0.0` base branch, since package definitions in 1.2 format are not yet accepted on `master`.

 ## The file format in more detail